dungken/speaking_english_with_ai_app/mobile/README.md

 ## Overview

 This project aims to develop a mobile application that leverages Artificial Intelligence (AI) to help users enhance their English-speaking skills.
-The app provides a natural conversation environment, real-time feedback, and a personalized learning path based on the user’s proficiency level.
+The app provides a natural conversation environment, real-time feedback, and a personalized learning path based on the user's proficiency level.

 ## Target Users